wpatter6/PokemonGoDiscordRaidBot/README.md

   1. Discord bot token.
 Copy this from the bot you created at [here](https://discordapp.com/developers/applications/me)
   1. Google API key to use for location geocoding.
   1. Command Prefix will be the prefix for the below commands (ex: "!")
-  1. It will ask for the default output channel.
-This should be the channel name from your discord server that the bot should post into.
+  1. Default output channel should be the channel name from your discord server that the bot should post into.
   1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
 If you edit the json directly, you will need to close and restart the bot for the changes to take effect.

+## How to configure in discord, can be done without installing:
+  1. Join your bot to the server, or if not installing the program, you can join mine using [this link](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0).
+  1. Bot requires role permissions of at least "Manage Messages"
+  1. Configure which channel is the output channel, and which channels should have pin behavior using !channel and !pin or !pinall commands.
+  1. Configure the timezone of the discord server using the !timezone commands
+  1. Configure the city of the discord server using the !city and !channelcity commands.
+This greatly improves google maps geolocation accuracy.
+  1. Configure the language of the discord server (only "en-us" currently).

 ## Bot Commands:
 * !join [id] [number] - Joins the specified number of people to the specified raid Id.
 Overwrites any previous values.